jkbennington/MarkovChains/README.md

 ## Frequency Hashes:

    Adds a count to how frequent something occurs.
-In this case we'll explore we're checking how frequently one word comes after another.
+In this case we're checking how frequently one word comes after another.

 ## Models/Order of:
    Models set the amount of characters or words that we want to use as keys and we can determine how to do so by something called *order of*.
 Here's an example of three words with an order of 2 with the words "the these them" provided as three separate inputs to simplify this example.